rosschapman/internetross/blog.md

    ```
 3. Generate all permutations of suppliers
 4. Generate all viable *routes* by matching between the sized combinations of order items (result of Step 2) to supplier permutations (result of Step 3)

    - Basically a fancy zipping computation
-5. Filter potential routes against constraints like supplier availability or available inventory
+5. Filter viable routes against both superficial and business constraints like like duplicated suppliers and  supplier availability and/or inventory
-6. Find the lowest cost route!
+6. Compute the lowest cost route!

-Combinatoric applications for this algorithm are quite expensive: you can see the data set grows pretty fast above and my example above is for only 3 order items and 2 suppliers.
+Combinatoric applications for this algorithm are quite expensive: you can see how the cardinality flourishes pretty fast above, and my example is for a modest 3 order items and 2 suppliers.
 If those numbers increase by any measure CPU will be tremendously exercised.
 (I believe the runtimes of these functions may be polynomial?)
-I can see why optimization becomes really important and a ripe problem space for academicians.
-Quickly glossing, I can imagine optimizing the looping functions to break when satsificing within a range of acceptance criteria rather than seeking a true minimum from all valid routes; or structring the data with Iterators or piping through transducers to minimize space complexity with lazy or eager techniques.
+I can see why optimization becomes an attractively ripe apple for academicians.
+Quickly glossing, I can imagine optimizing the looping functions to break before completion when satsificing within a range of acceptance criteria; or structuring the data as Iterators and/or piping through transducers to minimize space complexity with lazy or eager techniques.

-By the way, JavaScript has pretty underwhelming options for combinatorics.
+By the way, JS has pretty underwhelming options for combinatorics.
 I found one [library](https://github.com/dankogai/js-combinatorics) that I found a bit awkward to use and ended up ditching in favor of a few standalone implementations of `powerset` and `permutations` so I could ensure the code would comply with how I was trying to express the above heuristic.
 Unsurprisingly, Python's `itertools` has combinatoric functions built in and even provides recipes for common tooling you can build on primitives like `permutations()` and `combinations()`.
 For example, `powerset()`.

 ```python
 def powerset(iterable):